DannieBGoode/opensx70/_posts/2018/08/2018-08-28-SEEED_again_prototype7.md

 ---
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/08/open_SX70-PCBA_Mosfet-05.jpg)

 So finally I have prototype#7 working!!
+This is the first picture I have taken, EV10 (it was really late, but the mirror delay really helps keeping slow shots steady).

 When I had the new PCBs from SeedStudioFusion, I tested all that I could test before assembling the camera: and it worked.